-REALTORS® reported that seller traffic weakened in January 2019 compared to conditions one year ago.
+With mortgage rates on the decline and home prices appreciating at a slower pace, REALTORS® reported that homebuying traffic increased in February 2019 compared to one year ago.

 What are existing-home sales, and why does the data matter?

 Gen Xers, buyers aged 39 to 53 years, made up the second largest share of home buyers by generation at 24 percent of all home buyers in 2018, down from 26 percent last year.

 Respondents to the February REALTORS® Confidence Index expect home prices to typically increase by 1.9 percent nationally, up from 1.4 percent in the January survey.